KShewengger/ngx-crud-recipe/README.md

 # ngx-simple-crud-recipe

-An Angular 12 application with Ngrx Store, Effects and Router Store that perform CRUD operations for Food Recipes and using a Mock API Call with JSON Server.
+An Angular 12 application with Ngrx Store, Effects, and Router Store that performs CRUD operations for Food Recipes and using Mock API Calls with JSON Server.

 ## Tools